WPChill/strong-testimonials/readme.txt

 * Numerous code optimizations and PHP notice & error fixes.
 * Using native WordPress functions and style, a best practice that makes it faster and futureproof and helps it play well with others.
 * Multisite compatible with [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin.
-See FAQ below.
+See FAQ.
-* A unique custom post type name of "wpm-testimonial" to prevent conflicts with other testimonial plugins (an infrequent but possible occurrence).
+* A unique custom post type name of "wpm-testimonial" to prevent conflicts with other testimonial plugins (an infrequent but potential problem).

 Display

 * Simplified CSS.
 * Process shortcodes in content (i.e. nested shortcodes).
-* Thumbnail support specifically for testimonials, not all posts.
+* Improved pagination.

 Admin